BradleyCodeU/bradleycodeu.github.io/_apcsa/414_searching_and_sorting/U07bBinarySearchApp/instructions.md

    - binarySearch(int[] array, int target)
    - binarySearch(String[] array, String target)

- 1. The binarySearch(int[] array, int target) method is complete but contains 1 bug that you MUST fix.
+ 1. The binarySearch(int[] array, int target) method is complete but contains 2 bugs that you MUST fix.
 Read the pseudocode comments to help you find and fix the bug.
  1. Copy the binarySearch(int[] array, int target) code and paste it into the binarySearch(String[] array, String target) method.
 Adjust the code for a String[] array.
  1. Finally, test both methods using the Main class.